Department Sanitation, Water and Solid Waste for Development

 Evaluation of Open Defecation Free (ODF) Toilets in Flood-Prone Regions of Nepal

 The Open Defecation Free (ODF) concept started with the introduction of Community-Led Total Sanitation (CLTS) in Nepal.
 From 2000 to 2010, sanitation coverage in Nepal has improved from 27% to 43% due to the introduction of sanitation initiatives like the ODF movement, and this coverage further increased to >97% in 2019.
-On September 30, 2020, all 77 districts in Nepal were declared free from open defecation.
+In September 2020, all 77 districts in Nepal were declared free from open defecation.
 However, several reports about the sub-par quality of the constructed toilets in the Terai districts raise questions about its long-term sustainability.
 Furthermore, extreme weather events like flooding, which is quite common in the region, pose additional risks.
 Flooding events can make toilets partially or entirely unusable, forcing the residents to open defecate in the fields.
 Overflowing of the pits or leaching of fecal matter in the groundwater also can cause diarrheal diseases outbreak during such events.
 Therefore, the provision of suitable and safe sanitation facilities that are low-cost and socially and culturally acceptable still remains a challenge in flood-prone regions.
-In this study, we propose to study the sustainability of toilets constructed during the ODF campaigns in the Terai region and the impact of extreme weather events on toilet use.